flug/invoice/README.md

-Flug Invoice is a small library/bundle for Symfony to help you generate pdf invoices quickly, it doesn't use wkhtmltopdf but dompdf or you can find the documentation here. you can overload as you want by implementing the interface : **"Flug\Invoice\ConfigurationInterface"**.
+Flug Invoice is a small library/bundle for Symfony to help you generate pdf invoices quickly, it doesn't use wkhtmltopdf but dompdf or you can find the [documentation here](https://github.com/dompdf/dompdf). you can overload as you want by implementing the interface : **"Flug\Invoice\ConfigurationInterface"**.

-The full configuration of dependency injection is [available here](https://github.com/dompdf/dompdf) :
+The full configuration of dependency injection is available here:

 ```yaml